 Remarkable technological advances combined with a deeper understanding of the human body in health and disease helps us to develop treatments that can save and improve lives.
 The most exciting developments in the field are in the areas of stem cell therapies, immunotherapies, neuroscience and developmental genetics.

-You’ll be based within the Cell and Developmental Biology research group at Bath where you’ll learn to apply cutting-edge methodologies, such as CrispR, to understanding the molecular and genetic basis of human disease.
+You’ll be based within the Cell and developmental bology research group where you’ll learn to apply cutting-edge methodologies, such as CRISPR, to understanding the molecular and genetic basis of human disease.
 You’ll work closely with researchers, whose work addresses important questions on how molecular, cellular, genetic and epigenetic processes underpin human development (such as stem cells technologies and regenerative medicine), human disease (such as cancer) and ageing (such as neurodegeneration).

 This course is for you if you’ve graduated from a bioscience, medical, veterinary or related discipline and you’re interested in a career within the field of molecular biomedicine.